Dr Yinghui Wei

 Externally funded projects:

-2020 – 2024 University Hospitals Plymouth NHS Trust: "Using big data to develop and validate clinical prediction models for survival outcomes in kidney transplant", PI.
+2020 – 2024 University Hospitals Plymouth NHS Trust and EPSRC DTP funded PhD Studentship: "Using big data to develop and validate clinical prediction models for survival outcomes in kidney transplant", Project PI/Primary Supervisor.

 2018 – 2020 GlaxoSmithKline: “An assessment of the sensitivity to change of a scale to measure quality of life in patients with severe asthma”.
 Co-I.